 Fields, River, Trees, and Mountains – perfect anywhere any day!

 The view at dawn from our room @ Maha Guesthouse

 Maha Guest House in Turtuk

-Thang is the farthest point of Turtuk sector towards the LOC, after which it was all Pakistan.
-We surrendered our identity cards at an army check post on the way; showed our special permits to Thang to the officers; heard some words of wisdom (or orders?) from one of the officers; and made our way towards the last village.
+Thang is the farthest point of the Turtuk sector towards the LOC, after which it was all Pakistan.
+We surrendered our identity cards at an army check post on the way and showed our special permits to Thang to the officers.
+We were given a few words of wisdom (or orders?) by one of the officers and made our way towards the last village.

 The Soldier at the last Check Post